 The Centers for Disease Control and Prevention (CDC) continue to express concern about “superspreader” events, which are large events where many people catch the virus before passing it to others at home or in their communities.

 There is no way to make gatherings fully safe, but people can weigh the risks and benefits and take certain steps to reduce their chances of getting the virus.

 SARS-CoV-2, the virus responsible for COVID-19, is significantly more likely to spread at large gatherings than during most other activities.
-One analysis of a church gathering in March 2020 found that of 92 attendees:

 - A total of 35 participants (38%) developed COVID-19, and three died.